logseq/docs/db-version.md

 ## Automated Backup

-This feature is _only_ for the browser.
+This feature is _only_ for the browser and desktop.
 An automated backup of graphs is available by clicking on the upper right three dots menu and selecting `Export Graph`.

-Within this modal, you can specify a folder (directory) to save backups.
+For the browser, you can specify a folder (directory) to save backups.
 A backup folder can be reused across graphs as each graph gets its own folder within a backup folder.
 After choosing this folder, hourly backups begin.
+The last 12 backups are saved.

+For the desktop, backups are automatically enabled at the `backups` folder inside your graph directory.
 The last 12 backups are saved.

 ## Export and Import